kotobuki/tjbot/recipes/iot_primer/iot-primer-day-2.md

 ![](images/ifttt-trigger-sequence.png)

+#### Try out

+By clicking the "Documentation" button in the upper right corner of the page, you can access the page where you can actually issue a trigger and check its operation.

 To trigger the Maker Webhooks service, simply access the following URL and generate a web request: At this time, the key is used to check if it is the correct request.
 For this reason, it is necessary not to disclose key information to outside.

 `URL` https://maker.ifttt.com/trigger/{event}/with/key/{key}

-In the IFTTT application, please create an applet triggered by Maker Webhooks service.
+Next, create an applet triggered by Maker Webhooks on [the "My Applets" tab](https://ifttt.com/my_applets) of the IFTTT web page (or smartphone application).
 The action can be anything but it is a good idea to use the IF Notification service as it is easier to understand at the testing stage.

+Once you have created your Applet, issue a trigger from the "Documentation" page and confirm that notifications will arrive on your smartphone.

+#### Issue trigger from Raspberry Pi

-Once you have the Applet, run the sample at the terminal as shown below and press the button connected to the GrovePi board.
+Run the sample at the terminal as shown below and press the button connected to the GrovePi board.
 If it works correctly, you should receive a notification from the IFTTT application in several seconds.

 ```sh
 $ node ifttt-trigger.js